 Meet the people of Bell and help us tell their stories.
 We’re looking for volunteers with a passion for listening to people’s life stories, and the ability to shape what is heard into written word.
 All ages (9 and up) welcome to apply.
 Essays, poems, songs, Q+A.; your style.

-The fourth annual Bell’s Big Bed Race event is scheduled for August 2019, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.
+The fifth annual Bell’s Big Bed Race event is scheduled for April 2020, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.

 Duties may include attending planning sessions, preparing materials, making phone calls, assisting with mailings, event set-up, the event itself, and tear down.
 Creativity, flexibility, and an ability to interact with community members, agency staff and service users in a pleasant and professional manner, and present a positive image of Bell.
 Sensitivity to challenges faced by individuals with mental, intellectual, and economic disability is essential.

-If you know your way around a computer, don’t mind picking up the phone to make some calls, have great attention to detail, and enough self motivation to work independently on-site or off-site, APPLY NOW FOR THIS SUMMER 2019 POSITION.
+If you know your way around a computer, have good written & oral communication skills, pride yourself on your attention to detail, and would have enough self motivation to work independently on- or off-site, APPLY NOW.

-Your work will include data entry, some basic online research, and making direct calls to established Bell supporters to clarify information.
+Your work will include data entry, follow up thank you notes, some basic online research, filing, and making direct calls to established Bell supporters to clarify information and/or say “Thanks.”
 Initial training will be held at our main Bell office in downtown York.
-Once you (and we) are comfortable, this is a job that can be done from home as your schedule allows.
+Once you (and we) are comfortable, some of the tasks of this a job may be done from home as your schedule allows.
 (Phone calls would be made from the Bell office.)

 Background Check ChildLine Clearances